kernkonzept/emmc-driver/doc/emmc_drv_readme.md

   Specifies the upper limit of the number of dataspaces the client is allowed to register with the eMMC driver for virtio DMA.

+* `"readonly"`

+  This option sets the access to disks or partitions to read only for this client connection.

+* `"dma-map-all"`

+  Map the entire client dataspace into the DMA space at the first I/O request and never unmap the dataspace until the client is destroyed.
+The default behavior is to map the relevant part of the dataspace before an I/O request and unmap it after the request.

 If the `create()` call is successful a new capability which references an eMMC virtio driver is returned.
 A client uses this capability to communicate with